eira-fransham/troubles.md/content/posts/wasm-is-not-a-stack-machine.md

 You can, of course, add liveness analysis metadata to the machine, but that liveness analysis is only useful if your code is in SSA form - if it's not SSA form then the liveness is _extremely_ course-grained.

 Well, that's where WebAssembly comes in.
 See, WebAssembly has these things called locals.
 Locals are mutable variables that live for the lifetime of a function.
 Since WebAssembly blocks can't take arguments, they're the only way for blocks to receive data from outside.
-This includes loops, the classic example, but it also includes regular blocks.
+This includes stuff like loop counters, the classic example for SSA-defeating mutable variables, but it also includes regular blocks.
 For example:

 ```lisp
 (func (result i32)